If You Can't Give Me Love

 "If You Can't Give Me Love" is a 1978 song written by Mike Chapman and Nicky Chinn, performed by Suzi Quatro from her album If You Knew Suzi....
 It became an international hit in the spring of the year, reaching number four in the United Kingdom and number five in Germany.
 It also reached the Top 10 in Australia.

-"If You Can't Give Me Love" was released a year later in North America, becoming a medium hit in the U.S. at number 45.
+"If You Can't Give Me Love" was released a year later in North America, it was less successful in the U.S. at number 45.
 It was the follow-up to her bigger hit "Stumblin' In," which reached number four.
 This charting was the reverse of the songs' charting in the United Kingdom, where "If You Can't Give Me Love" reached number four and "Stumblin' In," released later, narrowly missed the Top 40.